googleapis/google-cloud-cpp/INSTALL.md

         which zlib-devel
 ```

-**crc32c**: there is no Fedora package for this library, install it using:
+**crc32c**: there is no Fedora package for this library.
+To install use:

 ```bash
 cd /var/tmp/build